The Honorable Herman Marable Jr.

 Dr. J. Merrill Spencer

-Citizen of the Month Award posthumously for November 2006.
+Iris Marable Senior Citizen of the Month For November 2006.

 (Posthumously)